-The Government Finance Officers Association of the United States and Canada (GFOA) awarded the Certificate of Achievement for Excellence in Financial Reporting to the City of Belle Isle for its Annual Comprehensive Financial Report for the fiscal year ended September 30, 2020.
-This was the twenty-first consecutive year that the City has received this prestigious award.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded the Certificate of Achievement for Excellence in Financial Reporting to the City of Belle Isle for its Annual Comprehensive Financial Report for the fiscal year ending September 30, 2021.
+This was the twenty-second consecutive year the City received this prestigious award.

-The Certificate of Achievement is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.
+The Certificate of Achievement is the highest form of recognition in governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.
 To be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized Annual Comprehensive Financial Report, the contents of which conform to program standards.
 Such reports must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current annual comprehensive financial report continues to conform to the Certificate of Achievement Program requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.
+Our current annual comprehensive financial report continues to conform to the Certificate of Achievement Program requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.

-The preparation of this report was made possible through the efficient, dedicated and professional efforts of the Finance Department.
-The significant amount of year-end closing procedures required prior to the audit could not have been accomplished without much hard work and personal sacrifice.
+The preparation of this report was made possible through the efficient, dedicated, and professional efforts of the Finance Department.
+The significant amount of year-end closing procedures required before the audit could only have been accomplished with much hard work and personal sacrifice.
 We would also like to express our appreciation to all other City departments who, although not extensively involved in year-end audit activities, contributed significantly by ensuring the accuracy and integrity of accounting information compiled throughout the year.

-We would like to especially thank the Mayor and each City Commissioner for their continued support and commitment to maintaining the financial integrity of the City.
-With their continued leadership, the City can look forward to a secure financial future.
+We especially thank the Mayor and each City Commissioner for their continued support and commitment to maintaining the City's financial integrity.
+The City can look forward to a secure financial future with their continued leadership.
 Respectfully submitted,